 Paysages et Intérieures (Landscapes and Interiors), consisting of twelve lithographs and a lithographed cover, typifies the format of a single-artist portfolio unified around a specific theme.
-Edouard Vuillard (1868-1946), like his close friend Bonnard, was a member of the Nabi group and studied lithography in the Ancourt printing workshop, where Bonnard and Henri
+Edouard Vuillard (1868-1946), like his close friend Bonnard, was a member of the Nabi group and studied lithography in the Ancourt printing workshop, where Bonnard and Henri de Toulouse-Lautrec often worked.
+The subject matter for this portfolio relates to the Japanese custom of creating suites of prints portraying outdoor scenes combined with intimate depictions of daily life.
+Considered Vuillard's most important work as a printmaker, it was published by Ambroise Vollard, one of the most celebrated publishers in the history of the modern period.

-Henri de Toulouse-Lautrec, La Clownesse assise (Seated Clowness) from the portfolio Elles, 1896, Lithograph, 20 /4 x 15 / " (53,0 x 40,3 cm), Gift of Abby Aldrich Rockefeller
+Henri de Toulouse-Lautrec.
+La Clownesse assise (Seated Clowness) from the portfolio Elles.
+1896.
+Lithograph, $20\sqrt{13}$ $15\sqrt{10}$ (53.0 x 40.3 cm).
+Gift of Abby Aldrich Rockefeller

 Henri de Toulouse-Lautrec.
 Femme au tub-Le tub (Woman at the Tub-The Tub) from the portfolio Elles.
 1896.
-Lithograph, 1511/6 x 201/8 (39.8 x 51.9 cm).
+Lithograph, $15^{11/16} \times 20^{1/17}$ (39.8 x 51.9 cm).
 Gift of Abby Aldrich Rockefeller